itskalvik/docker-sgp-tools/robot-docker/README.md

     </a></p>
     </div>

-4. Use the following commands in the SGP-Tools extension's terminal to record the robot position and sonar data during the mission.
+4. Use the following commands in the terminal provided by the SGP-Tools extension to record the robot position and sonar data during the mission.
 Please refer to [rosbag2](https://github.com/ros2/rosbag2) for more details.

     ```
     cd $DATA_FOLDER